Enrique Jurado Barrio: Spanish Civil War

 On 13 March 1937, before the attack of the Fascist Italians of the CTV toward Guadalajara, Jurado was appointed head of the newly created IV Army Corps.
-It included the Republican forces that defended the front in the province of Guadalajara. which would then participate in the Republican counterattack that defeated the Italians.
+It included the Republican forces that defended the front in the province of Guadalajara.
+They would then participate in the Republican counterattack that defeated the Italians.
 On 10 April 1937 he ceased in this position due to illness, and was replaced by Lieutenant Colonel Arce.
-At the end of April, he was appointed head of Operation Extramadura, an offensive intended to cut off the rebellious territory at the height of Mérida until reaching the Portuguese border, of which Largo Caballero approved.
-However the plan was delayed, both by Miaja's opposition to giving up forces and by Soviet advisers, who refuse to give up aviation to carry out the plan.
+At the end of April, he was appointed head of Operation Extramadura, an offensive intended to cut off the rebellious territory at the height of Mérida until reaching the Portuguese border, which Largo Caballero approved.
+However the plan was delayed, both by Miaja's opposition to giving up forces and by Soviet advisers, who refused to give up aviation to carry out the plan.
 The fall of the Largo Caballero government and the arrival of Negrín at the head of the Government caused the operation to be scrapped.
-On 28 June he took command of the XVIII Army Corps, with which he participated in the Battle of Brunete.
+On 28 June he took command of the XVIII Army Corps, where he participated in the Battle of Brunete.
 On 11 July he was replaced by Lieutenant Colonel Casado due to illness.

 His next post was between 1937 and 1939 as the head of the General Directorate of Special Defense against Aircraft (DECA), a command where he was promoted to colonel (22 April 1938) and general (16 August 1938).
 Under his command, DECA was more organized throughout the war.
 It reached the greatest number of anti-aircraft pieces and operated better.
 4 On 27 January 1939, in the midst of the Republican defeat in Catalonia, and with Barcelona already occupied by the rebels, he replaced General Juan Hernández Saravia at the head of the Eastern Region Army Group (GERO).
 However, with the fall of all of Catalonia, he fled to France in February 1939, where he would remain for the remainder of the war, refusing to return to the central zone, considering the war irretrievably lost.